olimorris/persisted.nvim/README.md

 ### Ignored branches

-You may specify a table of patterns that match against braches for which the plugin will **never** autosave and autoload from.
-For example:
+You may specify a table of patterns that match against branches for which the plugin will **never** autosave and autoload from:

 ```lua
 require("persisted").setup({